Wishmater/svelte-drizzle-trpc-test/README.md

 ## Back-Front Communication

 ### [Valibot](https://valibot.dev/) (mandatory)
 Generally better than Zod: more lightweight and more customizable.
+The only pain point is the i18n and generally getting readable errors to show to the user, but there are some clever ways to make it easier (check _valibot.ts in example).

 ### [SveltKit load() APIs](https://svelte.dev/docs/kit/load) (optional)
 For simpler apps, ideally we can just use SvelteKit's load() and actions APIs.